theMillenniumFalcon/legion/test.md

     - per_page: 10
     - offset: 0
     - query: san francisco
-  - Set a rate limiting and caching middleware in it
+  - Set rate limiting and caching middlewares in it